Using first principles to designing and implement a API to wrap ML functionality.

 - security via OAuth2

 Your choice of framework also depends on your team's existing systems and processes.
-However, with the wide adoption of microservices, we can wrap our specific application is any framework we choose and expose the appropriate resources so all other systems can easily communicate with it.
+However, with the wide adoption of microservices, we can wrap our specific application in any framework we choose and expose the appropriate resources so all other systems can easily communicate with it.

 Initialization